 The Board has the following standing committees more fully described below: Audit, Compensation, and Governance and Nominating.
 The Board may also, from time to time, establish additional special committees.
-In September 2018, the Pricing Committee, a special committee established by the Board comprised of Messrs.
-Adair, Coleman, Hutchison, Johnson and Zucconi met to fix the terms and provisions of the Company's offering of \$550,000,000 of its 4.550% Senior Notes due 2028.

-The Board's Audit, Compensation, and Governance and Nominating Committees are currently comprised of the following members, each of whom is independent under the applicable rules and regulations of the SEC, the NYSE (including the NYSE's additional independence requirements for Compensation Committee members), Section 16 of the Securities Exchange Act of 1934 and Section 162(m) of the Internal Revenue Code:
+The Board's Audit, Compensation, and Governance and Nominating Committees are currently comprised of the following members, each of whom is independent under the applicable rules and regulations of the SEC, the NYSE, Section 16 of the Securities Exchange Act of 1934, and Section 162(m) of the Internal Revenue Code:

 Board Committees

 Director Audit Committee Compensation Committee Governance and Nominating Committee

 Charles E. Adair М

-Linda L. Addison М
+Linda L. Addison M

-Cheryl D. Alston М
+Cheryl D. Alston M

 Marilyn A. Alexander С

-David L. Boren 1 М

-Jane M. Buchan М
+Jane M. Buchan M

-Robert W. Ingram (L) М
+Robert W. Ingram (L) M

 Steven P. Johnson С

 Darren M. Rebelez С

-Lamar C. Smith М

-Mary E. Thigpen М
+Mary E. Thigpen M

-Paul J. Zucconi 1 М

-Number of Meetings Held in 2018 2 9 5 4
+Number of Meetings Held in 2019 1 10 5 5